iCliniq Logo

 What Are the Complications of Cradle Cap?

 Coinfection with bacteria is possible in the cradle cap.
-But it is a rare complication due to repeated scratching when the scales irritate.
+However, it is a rare complication due to repeated scratching when the scales irritate.

 Conclusion:

-Cradle cap is the commonest, self-limiting, chronic non-inflammatory scaling skin condition seen between the third week to a few months of a newborn.
+The prognosis of cradle cap is also quite good, and it may disappear within a few months or years.
+Cradle cap is the most common, self-limiting, chronic non-inflammatory scaling skin condition seen between the third week to a few months of a newborn.
+However, if the condition continues even after one year of age, other diagnoses should be investigated.
 The skin appears as red plaques with a greasy yellow scale.
 It is common among infants and heals over time.
 Educating the parents on the management and the nature of this condition is necessary.

 Frequently Asked Questions